greg-raven/Department-21/_posts/2016-10-03-dementia-test.md

 Take this test to determine if you’re losing it or not.

-The spaces below are so you don’t see the answers until you’ve answered.

-OK, RELAX, clear your mind and begin.
+OK, relax, clear your mind, and begin.

-\#1.
-What do you put in a toaster?
+**1. What do you put in a toaster?**

 Answer: “Bread.”